All purpose flour Flatbread Indian Kerala Vegetarian

 Notes

-Leftover parottas could be refrigerated.
+Leftover parottas can be refrigerated.

-Here is the recipe for Chili Pita I had posted last year, you could make Chili Parotta using this recipe.
+Here is the recipe for Chili Pita I posted last year, you could make Chili Parotta using this recipe.
 Add parottas instead of pita.

 AboutThas